 History of the original alcoholic coffee

 The history of Irish coffee starts at the Port of Foynes in Ireland around 1943.
-Chef Joe Sheridan, who ran the Port’s restaurant, created the stiff alcoholic coffee drink to warm up American passengers whose flight had been delayed by bad weather.
+Chef Joe Sheridan, at the Port’s restaurant, created the stiff alcoholic coffee drink.

-When the Foynes closed in 1945, Chef Sheridan and his staff relocated to what is now known as the Shannon Airport.
-Even at the new location, they continued serving the popular Irish coffee.
+When the Foynes closed in 1945, Chef Sheridan and his staff relocated to what is now known as the Shannon Airport and he took his recipe with him.

-After numerous failures of trying to recreate the Irish coffee recipe for the café, Jack decided to get serious.
-He hired Chef Sheridan, brought him to the US, and proceeded to properly introduce the hot beverage to Americans.
+He hired Chef Sheridan, brought him to the US, and proceeded to properly introduce the delicious hot beverage to Americans.
+Well played, Jack.